 Site Reference - 528 - Land Adjacent to Oak Wood off Barton Lane, Armthorpe The site lies adjacent to site 170 (rear of Parkway, Tranmoor) and has good access to open space and wildlife habitats.
 There are no known flood risk issues.
-However, poor access to the highway and public transport network poses a significant constraint to development.
+However, limited access to the highway and public transport network poses a significant constraint to development.
 Barton Lane does not have sufficient capacity to accommodate development on this site and alternative means of access are not currently available.
 The site is also subject to a ransom strip

-The proximity of a local wildlife site which almost completely surrounds the site and overhead power line will also restrict/inhibit the capacity of the site.
+The proximity of a local wildlife site, which almost completely surrounds the site and believed overhead power line will also restrict/inhibit the capacity of the site.
+The existence of an overhead power line (possibly 16kv) had not been confirmed at the time of scoring, so Members of the Parish Council scored 2 as a cautionary measure.
 Suitable mitigation will be required to reduce the impact of the development on the countryside and nearby woodland although the potential disturbance to wildlife will require further investigation.